hi. welcome to my universe.

-When I was 18 years old I moved all on my own from Sweden to London to build a life I could be proud of.
+When I was 18 years old I left my home and went out in the world to build a life I could be proud of.
 I wanted to create a life that made me excited to wake up every morning.
 I had nothing else than a dream of being a songwriter, a firm drive and a wish to create myself.

-After a year in London I could no longer afford paying for that tiny little bedroom I lived in, so I gave up my rent, packed a rucksack with a few belongings, grabbed my guitar and spent 18 months on the road.
-Homeless but at home because I had no destination and I just want to find my place in this world.
+I packed a rucksack with a few belongings, grabbed my guitar and roamed the roads.
+Homeless but at home because I had no destination and I just wanted to find my place in this world.
 I just wanted to write songs that made people feel seen, heard, belonged and I just wanted to touch someone.
 Be something for someone ...

 I started my own record label and artist collective Broken Glass Records, which is still where I release all my records and publish all my books.

-Since those young days I have produced and released 9 EPs + 4 full-length albums, had one single reaching #2 on the Swedish iTunes chart, had major radio plays, published 5 books, toured all over Europe, lived in 6 different countries, won and lost and loved and cried myself to the person I am today.
+Since those young days I have produced and released 9 EPs + 4 full-length albums, had one single reaching #2 on the Swedish iTunes chart, had major radio plays, published 5 books, toured all over Europe, won and lost and loved and cried myself to the person I am today.